-Strategy: Employers are trying to assess your problem-solving skills.
-It's not about getting the "right" answer.
+Strategy: By asking open-ended questions about your clinical affiliations, employers are trying to understand your range of experience.
+When employers present a clinical vignette, they are trying to assess your problem-solving skills.
+An employer will not present a clinical case that would be beyond your training/knowledge level.
 The employer wants to understand how you would approach the situation and assess the patient.
-Discuss what you are thinking, what questions you would ask, what research would you do and how might you present the case to a more experienced clinician.
+Discuss what you are thinking, what questions you would ask, what research you would you do and how would you proceed.